geoscience-community-codes/spatial_density/README.md

 ### OVERVIEW
 This is the C version of spatial_density.pl, which calculates a spatial density or spatial intensity grid (ASCII format) based on a gaussian kernel function using a SAMSE bandwith calculated using the 'ks' package, written by Tarn Duong <tarn.duong at gmail.com> which is a package using the statistical programming language R.

-spatial_density.c (sd) was developed on a linux system (although the C code is basic and should also run on Windows) and uses a configuration file: spatial_density.conf (default name)
+spatial_density.c (sd) was developed on a linux system (although, the C code is basic and should also run on Windows) and uses a configuration file, spatial_density.conf (default name)

-Please edit this config file first with information about your vent locations and then attempt to run the code.
+Please, first edit this config file with information about your vent locations and then attempt to run the code.
 The configuration file is specified on the command line.
 You may change it's name.

 ### INSTALL THESE DEPENDENCIES FIRST